-“Yeast Infection” is fungal infection that can affect the mouth, food pipe, genitals, skin, and in severe cases even in the bloodstream.
+“Yeast Infection” is a fungal infection that can affect the mouth, food pipe, genitals, skin, and in severe cases, the bloodstream.
 This infection is most commonly seen in women and babies.
-There are hundreds of fungi causing these infections; a few families to name are Candida Albicans, Candida Glabrata, Candida parapsilosis, Candida tropicalis, Candida Krusei and Candida Auris.
-White patches in the mouth is a fungal manifestation known as “Thrush”, infection in the food-pipe can make it hard for one to swallow anything through it, if it affects the genitals; most commonly in women then clinically it is addressed as vaginal candidiasis, as the vagina is the most commonly affected area.
+There are hundreds of fungi causing these infections; a few families to name are Candida Albicans, Candida Glabrata, Candida parapsilosis, Candida tropicalis, Candida Krusei Candida Auris.
+White patches in the mouth are a fungal manifestation known as Thrush.
+This infection in the food-pipe can make it hard for one to swallow.
+If this infection affects the genitals, it is most commonly in women, then clinically addressed as vaginal candidiasis.
 At least three out of four women experience this once in their lifetime.
-Such infections on the skin can cause excessive itching and rashes and lastly if the infection manifests in the bloodstream, it can be life-threatening.
+Such infections on the skin can cause excessive itching and rashes, and lastly, if the infection manifests in the bloodstream, it can be life-threatening.
 This is known as invasive candidiasis.

 The fungus candida Albicans most commonly causes vaginal yeast infections.
 Yeast infections caused by other types of fungus can be difficult to treat and may need more aggressive therapies.
 The vagina has a natural culture of microbes like the candida and some bacteria.
-Candida normally lives on the skin, mouth, throat, stomach and the vagina without any potential harm to the body, it can cause problems or infections if there is an overgrowth of their culture.
-Bacteria function to prevent overgrowth of yeast.
-Sometimes the number of bacteria is reduced which leads to an active overgrowth of the fungus.
+Candida normally lives on the skin, mouth, throat, stomach, and the vagina without any potential harm to the body; it can cause problems or infections if there is an overgrowth of their culture.
+Bacteria function to prevent the overgrowth of yeast.
+Sometimes the number of bacteria is reduced, which leads to an active overgrowth of the fungus.

 Reasons for overgrowth of the fungus can be:

 Thrush or Oropharyngeal Yeast infection if most commonly seen in people with HIV/AIDS